-American dog ticks: They are a larger species of tick and are brownish in color with whitish-gray or yellow markings on them.
+A larger species of tick that is brownish in color with whitish-gray or yellow markings.

-Blacklegged ticks: They are a very small species of tick that are brownish-orange in color with darker blackish-colored legs.
+A very small species of tick that is brownish-orange in color with darker blackish-colored legs.

-Lone star ticks: They are reddish brown in color and turn a more slate gray color after feeding.
-A female lone star tick has one white spot on her back while a male has multiple smaller white spots on his back.
+Lone star ticks are reddish-brown in color and turn a slate-gray color after feeding.
+A female lone star tick has one white spot on her back, while a male has multiple smaller white spots on his back.